-We are currently supported by a number of outside agencies, which includes the Local Authority's SEMH Inclusion Service, Psychological Services (HPS) and the Child and adolescent Mental Health Service (CaMHS) in assessing the needs of students.
+We are currently supported by a number of outside agencies, which includes the Local Authority's Behaviour Team (BT), Psychological Services (HPS) and the Linden Centre, Child and adolescent Mental Health Service (CaMHS) in assessing the needs of students.
 We also use the services of "assessment and testing", and students are referred to these services via queries being raised and shared by staff via the SENCo.

-The SEMH Inclusion Service offer individual intervention programmes for students with emotional, social and behavioural difficulties.
-They also support with the behaviour management of classes of challenging students.
-The SEMH Inclusion Service also trains members of staff to assess and support the behaviour needs of pupils in school.
+The Behaviour Support Team (BST) offer individual intervention programmes for students with emotional, social and behavioural difficulties.
+They also support whole classes with the behaviour management of classes of challenging students.
+The BST also trains members of staff to assess and support the behaviour needs of pupils, in school.

-We use Assessment and Testing services (Sara Watts and Holly Bolt (NurturingND)) to assess students' literacy needs, identifying those with specific learning difficulties, this supports the school in testing students for eligibility for Access arrangements for SATS and GCSEs, offering strategies to teachers and targets to pupils to help develop the teaching and learning of these pupils.
+We use an Assessment and Testing service (Sara Watts- ex SENCo) to assess students' literacy needs, identifying those with specific learning difficulties, this supports the school in testing students for eligibility for Access arrangements for SATS and GCSEs, offering strategies to teachers and targets to pupils to help develop the teaching and learning of these pupils.

 Herefordshire Psychological Service (HPS) assess students with behaviour and /or learning difficulties.
-Advice and support is also available from other agencies, such as Speech and Language Therapy Service (SaLT), and CaMHS as needed.
+Advice and support is also available from other agencies, such as Speech and Language Therapy Service (SaLT), and CaHMS as needed.